awsdocs/amazon-redshift-management-guide/doc_source/query-editor-v2-using.md

 For more information about user\-defined functions \(UDFs\), see [Creating user\-defined functions](https://docs.aws.amazon.com/redshift/latest/dg/user-defined-functions.html) in the *Amazon Redshift Database Developer Guide*\.

+## Loading sample data<a name="query-editor-v2-loading-sample-data"></a>

+The query editor v2 comes with sample data and queries available to be loaded into a sample database and corresponding schema\.

+To load sample data, choose the ![\[External\]](http://docs.aws.amazon.com/redshift/latest/mgmt/images/external.png) icon associated with the sample data you want to load\.
+The query editor v2 then loads the data into a schema in database `sample_data_dev` and creates a folder of saved queries in your **Queries** folder\.

+The following sample datasets are available\.

+**tickit**
+Most of the examples in the Amazon Redshift documentation use a sample data called `tickit`\.
+This data consists of seven tables: two fact tables and five dimensions\.
+When you load this data the schema `tickit` is updated with sample data\.
+For more information about the `tickit` data, see [Sample database](https://docs.aws.amazon.com/redshift/latest/dg/c_sampledb.html) in the *Amazon Redshift Database Developer Guide*\.

+**tpch**
+This data is used for a decision support benchmark\.
+When you load this data the schema `tpch` is updated with sample data\.
+For more information about the `tpch` data, see [TPC\-H](http://www.tpc.org/tpch/)\.

+**tpcds**
+This data is used for a decision support benchmark\.
+When you load this data the schema `tpcds` is updated with sample data\.
+For more information about the `tpcds` data, see [TPC\-DS](http://www.tpc.org/tpcds/)\.

 ## Loading data from Amazon S3<a name="query-editor-v2-loading-data"></a>

 You can load data into an existing table from Amazon S3\.